bg

 · Higher alignment accuracy required: Requires precise initial alignment to ensure long service life.

-· No overload slip protection: Overload easily leads to diaphragm damage without buffering or slipping function.
+· No overload slip protection: Overload easily leads to diaphragm plastic deformation or fatigue fracture without buffering or slipping function.

 Advantages of Gear Couplings